gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 future handshakes affecting cipher suit in use, or changes to record layer configurations.

-DTLS protection engine is RECOMMENED to be provided with known path MTU from SCTP so that it can operate its signaling message safely.
+DTLS protection engine is RECOMMENDED to be provided with known path MTU from SCTP so that it can operate its signaling message safely.
 As the used MTU for the DTLS signaling will be DTLS responsibility.